 Dick loved golf and rarely missed personal fitness training sessions.
-He believed in community engagement, serving on boards of many local institutions, and was a founding member of the Greenwich Land Trust.

-Dick married Phoebe Ballard in 2009.
+He believed in community engagement, serving on boards Dick married Phoebe Ballard in 2009.
 The two delighted in travel and time with their combined families.
 Phoebe survives him, as does his first wife and their five children and eight grandchildren.